Articles » Latest Articles

 What Are The Penalties of Still Trading as an Insolvent Company?

 In the event of a company becoming insolvent, the legal position of its directors’ changes.
-They must act in the best interests of the creditors as opposed to the shareholders.
-If they continue to trade, when insolvent, they will become personally liable for any creditor losses that the company makes.
-In the event of creditor losses, the directors can be sued for wrongful trading or become subject to director disqualification proceedings.
-If your business is insolvent then you should contact a licensed insolvency practitioner as soon as possible.
-They will be able to advise what action to take to protect you and your business.
+They must act in the best interests of the creditors as opposed to the shareholders, this essentially equates to limiting the losses of the creditors.
+If they continue to trade, when insolvent, they may become personally liable for any creditor losses that the company makes.

 What Should Your Business Do If Your Customer is Insolvent?